 You need trace amounts of zinc in your diet and it helps make up the mineral portion of your natural bones.
 Zinc also promotes the formation of bone-building cells and prevents the excessive breakdown of bone.
 Good sources of zinc include beef, shrimp, spinach, flaxseeds, oysters, and pumpkin seeds.

 Risk factors for low bone density include smoking, drinking and being sedentary.
 The more you can limit these unhealthy lifestyle choices, the better chance you have to build strong bones as you age.

 Tip #8: Prevent Falls By Strengthening Your Core

 Most people would say, tidy up the home, and make sure there are no hazards present like those pesky Legos your kids leave lying around.

-While I agree with this, as the exercise advocate, I am going to bring this back around to your training!
+While I agree with this, as a health and exercise advocate, I am going to bring this back around to your health training!

 If your skeleton is your structure, your spine is the main support beam.
 Your core – including your abdominals, obliques and back extensors – supports that main support beam.
 A strong and stable core will make all movement more stable as well.
 The reason being, it supports your balance and agility to avoid slips, trips, and falls.

 Open your LadyBoss® Pocket Personal Trainer and check out those abs exercises.
 Safely and effectively using these exercises can lead you to a strong and healthy core.